GoobyFRS/grhost-web/pages/plans.md

 ---
 # GR Host Plans

-GR Host takes great pride in delivering superior customer service and safeguarding our clients infrastucture.
+GR Host takes great pride in delivering superior customer service and safeguarding our clients infrastructure.
 We strive to go above and beyond to meet and exceed our customers' expectations because we know you could switch and spend money with a larger business.

 ## Shared Hosting Plans

 Our **Shared** WordPress plans are great for all types of websites!
 Designed for Freelancers, Service Businesses, and online shops!
-Enable growth for your online business leveraging our [100% uptime infrastructure!](https://grhost.statuspage.io/) We take pride ensuring that you are not impacted by noisey nieghbors who overconsume resources.
+Enable growth for your online business leveraging our [100% uptime infrastructure!](https://grhost.statuspage.io/) We take pride in ensuring that you are not impacted by noisy neighbors who over consume resources.

 | **Plan Name** | **Monthly Price** | **Storage** | **Bandwidth** | **Monthly Visitors** |
 | Starter       | $20 | 20GB | 1TB | 60,000  |